prog4biol/pfb2019/README.md

 #### If Statement

-- Use the If Statement to test for truth and to execute lines of code if true.
+- Use the `if` Statement to test for truth and to execute lines of code if true.
-- When the expression evaluates to true each of the statements indented below the if statment, also known as the nested statement block, will be executed.
+- When the expression evaluates to true each of the statements indented below the `if` statment, also known as the nested statement block, will be executed.

 **if**